 For a kids’ sleepover party or when the cousins are coming over, having one drone as a best remote control flying toy probably isn’t the best idea.
 With just one kid flying, the others are sure to become bored pretty quickly.
 And bored kids equal troublemakers.

-So try this pack of four toy parachutes.
-(Or try multiple packs, as the price is definitely low enough.)
+So try this pack of 10 toy parachutes.
 You’ll throw these by hand, and the paratrooper toy attached to the bottom of the parachute will float down to the ground.
 Kids can safely throw it from a treehouse platform or from the top of a backyard playset.

 It also makes a great addition for a kid who has a collection of little green army toys.
 Best of all, there are no batteries required, no complex instructions with drawings that no human could actually comprehend, or any pieces for an accident-prone kid to break.
 It just works.
 What a concept for toys.

 For another low-tech flying toy for kids, we like this set of two foam planes.
 Each plane measures 17.5 inches in length (and 17.5 inches in the width of the wings), so it has a bigger size versus some other foam planes that little kids will love.
 You can change the tail insert in one of two ways to allow the plane to fly straight or to encourage loops.

 This plane has no sharp parts, consisting of a safe and soft foam that’s perfect for really little kids to protect themselves.
 (And to protect dad, as the kid is sure to launch it from a distance of about 7 inches from dad’s groin at some point … and then laugh maniacally.
 Hopefully someone has the smartphone video going when it happens.)

 Since there are two in the kit, the kid and his or her sibling can play together, which is nice.